Vasileia-Apostolou/all_about_glam_blog/README.md

 In the future, I would like the Users Profile to display all their information, give the user the option of uploading a profile picture and the option of changing their information or password.
 Plus I would like to give them the option of editing or deleting their account.

 - **Share**-
-In the future, I would like to add a feature which allows the users to share their post which others on social media.
+In the future, I would like to add a feature which allows the users to share their post with others on social media.

 - **Pagination** -
 In the future, I would like to add pagination in my app to break the content into seperate pages for a more user-friendly experience.